top of page

 Approvals required for this project include: California Coastal Commission (consolidated Coastal Development Permit), California Department of Fish and Wildlife (Streambed Alteration Agreement), USACE (404 Permit), Regional Water Quality Control Board (401 Authorization), Los Angeles County, among others.

-• Public stakeholder meetings will be held periodically as the Topanga Lagoon Restoration project evolves.
-Please follow the status of the project by going to the Topanga Lagoon webpage and checking the What’s New section.
+• The next phase of the project will involve the visitor services design.
+Public stakeholder meetings will be held periodically as the Topanga Lagoon Restoration project evolves.
+Please follow the status of the project by going to the What's New page of the Topanga Lagoon Restoration Project website.
 You can sign up to receive email updates about the project directly on the Stay Connected page.

 February Public Stakeholder Meeting at Annenberg Beach House.